nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 - Have multiple UI themes
 - Come with automated unit tests
 - Be able to hold up to 1000 tasks
-- Run fast enough by responding to a user‚Äôs command on the command line interface within 5 secs
+- Run fast enough by responding to a userís command on the command line interface within 5 secs
 - Be open source
 - Have flexible commands that accept variations
 - Allow user to customise default commands